clement-dsvs/BoostedArt/README.md

 ### Clement DESAVIS

 > Head of the previous project "ADEYA", Clément is our Swiss Army Knife with knowledge in most fields given his original background.
-Javascript questions and database reporting were his favourite areas where he was able to coordinate.
+Javascript, PhP questions and database reporting were his favourite areas where he was able to coordinate.

 ### Florian HERMEL

-> Florian is our indicated back-end comrade, so he has been arranged together with Clément and Laure on SQL and database issues.
+> Florian is our indicated full stack comrade, so he has been arranged together with Clément and Laure on features and database, and work on website design with Jeremy and Enzo

 ### Enzo DUPONT